 The growth hacking methodology

 Sean Ellis shows us the process critical to the growth hacking experimentation:

-In other words, you need to develop an in-depth competence in a single skill (for instance, SEO or content marketing) and competence in multiple disciplines that give a high-level understanding on how to grow a business, quickly.
+In other words, you need to develop an in-depth competence in a single skill (for instance, SEO or content marketing) and competence in multiple disciplines that give a high-level understanding of how to grow a business quickly.

 Growth Hacking is about the whole funnel

 Growth hacking isn’t anymore about MRR or acquisition, but it involves the entire funnel.

 From awareness to purchase, the funnel accelerates at the speed of light:

 The AARRR funnel has the following stages:

 The way you look at the funnel, though, highly depends on the kind of business you operate.